msmallest/module-based-hmr/README.md

 4. Observe the following two errors
 5. Persists until refresh

+Two things of note
+1. These errors are on the first save.
+However, if you add some more characters and keep saving, the links to the source files no longer go to the source files and instead go to the `@ng` output files
+2. When these errors happen (either the kind with source files directly or `@ng` files, the content in the `*ngFor/async` go away.)

 ```
 authorized-users.component.ts:34 NG0303: Can't bind to 'ngForOf' since it isn't a known property of 'ng-container' (used in the '_AuthorizedUsersComponent' component template).
 1. If 'ng-container' is an Angular component and it has the 'ngForOf' input, then verify that it is a part of an @NgModule where this component is declared.